benlau/quickflux/examples/todo_by_storeworker/README.md

  * Update logic is centralized in a place and it could update multiple store in a single process.
  * You could control the order of message delivery to StoreWorker by an sequential array

+In fact, StoreWorker is inspired by the Redux framework.
+It modify the original Flux application structure by reducing the no. of stores into one.
+And it takes out update logic from store to a set of component called reducer.

+StoreWorker is somehow similar to reducer.
+Both of them hold the update logic.
+The different is a reducer take a state object (data model in store) as input and return a new state object.
+It don’t update store directly.
+Multiple reducer is usually chained and only the final result will be taken to update store.
+Therefore, StoreWorker is not same as reducer.